By Justin David and Nathan Evans

 Read with a Friend

 Where can I get my book delivered to?

 How do supporter names work?

 Mainstream brings thirty authors in from the margins to occupy centre-page.
 Queer storytellers.
 Working class wordsmiths.
 Chroniclers of colour.
 Writers whose life experiences give unique perspectives on universal challenges, whose voices must be heard.
 And read.

 This is our most ambitious project yet and we need your help to make it.
-When we raise 50% of our budget, we can pay our contributors and cover print costs.
-When we raise 100%, we can also pay our team of designers, editors, readers, copywriters, content creators working tirelessly behind the presses.
+When we raise 100% of our budget, we can pay our contributors and cover print costs.
+If we raise 200%, we can also pay our team of designers, editors, readers, copywriters, content creators working tirelessly behind the presses.
 And (hopefully) throw a big-splash launch party.